 Polish Spółka (Sp Z o.o.)
 Company Formation

-Only one director is required to incorporation a company in Poland, this must be an individual and not a corporate entity.
+Only one director is required to incorporation a company in Poland, this must be an individual.
+Corporate directors are not permitted.
 There are no restrictions on the nationality and residency of directors but for practical reasons we recommend a resident director.
 A register of directors must be kept at the company’s registered office in Poland.

-Only one shareholder is required and this may be an individual or corporate entity.
-There are also no restrictions on the nationality or residency of the shareholders meaning 100% foreign ownership is permitted.
+Only one shareholder is required.
+There are no restrictions on the nationality or residency of the shareholders, 100% foreign ownership is permitted.
 A shareholder register must be kept at the registered office.

 The minimum share capital is PLN 5,000 (approximately EUR 1,250) with the lowest permitted share value being PLN 50 (approximately EUR 12).